 a shorter in-person festival to build upon the work and inspiration of Part 1 – 2021’s online festival;

 focusing on live performance and worship.

-Every four years, the Moravian Music Foundation (MMF) sponsors a week-long music festival to celebrate Moravian music, explore the history of Moravian music, to teach and share, and to explore new avenues and directions in music.
+Every four years, the Moravian Music Foundation (MMF) sponsors a multi-day music festival to celebrate Moravian music, explore the history of Moravian music, to teach and share, and to explore new avenues and directions in music.

-In the latter half of the week ending July 30, 2022, the 26th Moravian Music Festival participants will convene in Bethlehem, PA, on the campuses of Central Moravian Church and Moravian College.
+July 26 – 30, 2022, the 26th Moravian Music Festival participants will convene in Bethlehem, Pennsylvania, USA, on the campuses of Central Moravian Church and Moravian College.

 Hundreds more will attend and enjoy the many performances of both new and historic Moravian music in the concert venues of Central Church and Foy Hall.